eonfluxor/flask/README.md

 **Easy right?**

-As such to preserve this natural intuition  `Flux Stores` are called a `Substance` in  `Flask`.
-A `Substance` would represents any homogeneous data structure in your application *(ie. feed, settings, or the application itself).*
+As such to preserve this natural intuition  `Flux Stores` are called a `Substance`.
+In Flask a `Substance` would represents any homogeneous data structure in your application *(ie. a feed, settings, or the application itself).*

 Flask allows to implement both the [Redux](https://github.com/reactjs/redux) and [Fluxor](http://fluxxor.com/) through a unified architecture.
 An altough this may some complicated it's also easy to explain: